Firebird (Marvel Comics): La Espirita

-Eventually, she reappeared as La Espirita and arrived in the nick of time to stop Hank Pym's suicide attempt.
-With the help of Espirita, Hank re-invented himself as the adventurer Doctor Pym, and he was able to move on from his past troubles.
+Firebird emerged from her retreat as the more religiously inspired La Espirita, arriving in the nick of time to stop Hank Pym's suicide attempt.
+With her help, Hank re-invented himself as the adventurer Doctor Pym and moved on from his past troubles.
+The two also shared a brief romance.

-With Henry Pym and Moon Knight, she rescued the Avengers who were trapped in the past.
-She aided the Avengers in battle with Dominus, and battled Sunstroke.
+With Henry Pym and Moon Knight, Espirita rescued the Avengers who were trapped in the past.
+She later aided the Avengers against Dominus and Sunstroke.
+After joining the team on a few short adventures, she left to stand by Hank.
+Espirita later learns that she is seemingly immortal when the Collector fatally poisoned the other Avengers.

-The two also shared a brief romance, but Bonita left the team again after she helped them out on a few short adventures, to stand by Hank.
-One of those adventures involved the death of both the East and West Coast Avengers.
-It was then that she found out that she was seemingly immortal, when all of the Avengers died thanks to a poison by the Elder of the Universe Collector, except her, something that the Collector found fascinating.

-Firebird again
+Firebird returns

-Later on Bonita was captured by a group of aliens from the planet Rus, who revealed that the meteorite that gave her amazing powers was allegedly waste material from a discarded alien experiment of a pupil named Yoof.
-Nonetheless Firebird (she had returned to that name after learning this information) herself believes that her powers are a gift from God.
-She was called in on various Avengers meetings since then, signifying that she had somewhere accepted their membership offer.
+Bonita was captured by a group of aliens from the planet Rus, who revealed that the meteorite that gave her powers was allegedly waste material from a discarded alien experiment of a pupil named Yoof.
+Accepting this revelation with humility, she nonetheless maintains faith in her powers being a gift from God, but more indirectly; she subsequently readopts the Firebird alias and returns to social work.
+She was later called in on various Avengers meetings, serving as a reservist when needed.
 At first, Bonita was not considered as an Avenger until she attended an all-membership meeting of the Avengers.
 After that she was called in on various Avengers events.
 She assisted Hellcat, Monica Rambeau, Moondragon, and Black Widow in subduing the Awesome Android, and encountered a small platoon of Atlanteans in Mexico getting help from a few Avengers.
 Firebird largely acts as a reserve member, preferring to spend her time as a social worker.